reetasingh/CKA-Bookmarks/README.md

 # CKA-Bookmarks
-Bookmark file for reference notes for Certified Kubernetes Administrator exam Supports Kubernetes v1.21
+Bookmark file for reference notes for Certified Kubernetes Administrator exam.
+Supports Kubernetes v1.21
 - Find the code to copy paste quickly
 - Bookmark is sorted alphabetically (so you dont have to spend time in finding the right bookmark )
 - Links take to exact code to copy